Time Tracking: Know What You’re Doing

-I haven’t always done this, but over a year ago—after being an online entrepreneur for over 5 years—I was wondering just how productive I actually was.
+I haven’t always done this, but after being an online entrepreneur for over 5 years—I was wondering just how productive I actually was.
 Also, I wanted to see how productive my team was being, too.
 So we all began tracking our time.

 Think about it:

-Of all the resources you have at your disposal, the one that’s irreplaceable, the one you can’t make more of or stop or save for later—is time.
+Of all the resources you have at your disposal, the one that’s irreplaceable, the one you can’t make more of, stop, or save for later—is time.

-Don’t you want to make sure you’re using your time the smartest way possible?
+Don’t you want to make sure you’re using your time in the smartest way possible?

 Maybe you want to…

-- Track your profitability—are you spending more time on tasks than you price for?
+Track your profitability—are you spending more time on tasks than you charge for?

-- Keep an eye on time-suck tasks—like answering email—to set better boundaries around how you organize your day to be most productive
+Keep an eye on time-suck tasks—like answering emails—to set better boundaries around how you organize your day to be most productive

 Find your why to give you some juice to get going.

-Next, I went about finding a time-tracking app.
+Next, I went about finding a time tracking software.
 I’ve tried several in the past sporadically, but this time I came across Timely, an app that would let me track time and easily divide my time per project.

 Don’t beat yourself up if you forget for a day.
-Go back and eye-ball it, or adjust that task that says you’ve been hacking away at for the past 15 hours.
+Go back and eyeball it, or adjust that task that says you’ve been hacking away for the past 15 hours.
 Be gentle with yourself and keep going.

-PRO TIP: I keep my time-tracker open on my browser, in the first tab, so I always know where it is and can click back-and-forth as needed.
+PRO TIP: I keep my time tracking app open on my browser, in the first tab, so I always know where it is and can click back and forth as needed.

-HOW WE USE TIMELY TO WORK FOR US
+HOW WE USE TIME TRACKING SOFTWARE TO WORK FOR US

-There are dozens of time tracking options for you out there, but at Indie Shopography we’ve settled on Timely.
+There are dozens of time tracking options for you out there, but first at Indie Shopography and now at Being Boss we’ve settled on Timely.
 And even though I use it for my entire team, it works just as well if you’re a solopreneur.

 If you’re in the need of a solution that does time-tracking and invoicing, check out our pals at Freshbooks.
 Or do your own research based on your needs.